-- Founder and former Chief Organizer of the now-defunct ACORN, a notoriously corrupt “community organizing” entity
+- Founder and former Chief Organizer of the community organization ACORN

 - Former draft-resistance activist for the Students for a Democratic Society (SDS)

-- Has close ties to the Tides Foundation, the Tides Center, and the Service Employees International Union
+- Has close ties to the Tides Foundation, the Tides Center, and the SEIU

 In 1969 Rathke, inspired by Richard Cloward and Frances Fox Piven‘s 1966 article titled “The Weight of the Poor: A Strategy to End Poverty,” was hired as an organizer for George Wiley’s National Welfare Rights Organization (NWRO), which strongly supported the use of the “Cloward-Piven Strategy” for (a) forcing political change through orchestrated crisis, and (b) advancing the overthrow of capitalism by overwhelming the government with entitlement demands.